 Virginia R. Boris, Ed.D.

 Lecturer, Department of Educational Leadership

 Director, John D. Welty Center for Educational Policy and Leadership

 24 Years of Service

 Dr. Virginia “Ginny” Boris is a lecturer at Fresno State and the Director of the Welty Center.
 She teaches and mentors aspiring educational leaders at the graduate- and doctoral-level in the Kremen School of Education and Human Development.
 Committed to making the University experience relevant, Boris has enhanced the University’s Central Valley footprint through course-based fieldwork, interagency partnerships, and Welty Center programs and events.
 Boris also spent 38 years with Clovis Unified School District serving as a teacher, high school administrator, middle school principal and area superintendent; she served her last 15 years as Associate Superintendent of Curriculum and Instruction.

 The focus of Boris’ outreach and research is supporting schools and school districts in building their capacity to promote collaborative teacher efficacy, systems coherence, professional learning environments, and capacity to achieve high outcomes for all students.
 Boris has conducted extensive studies on curriculum alignment having focused her doctoral work on the subject.
 Working closely with district and school leaders, Boris designs and delivers customized workshops to support and expand their leadership capacity.

 “Dr. Boris has provided extraordinary leadership and service to our Central Valley community.
-Her legacy as an inspiring agent of change and her unwavering dedication to education in pursuit of excellence will have a positive, lasting impact on our students and educators for years to come.” – Dr. Mabel Franks, Adjunct Professor, Department of Educational Leadership
+Her legacy as an inspiring agent of change and her unwavering dedication to education in pursuit of excellence will have a positive, lasting impact on our students and educators for years to come,” said Dr. Mabel Franks, Adjunct Professor, Department of Educational Leadership.

 Dana Powell, Ph.D.